Get constructive feedback from experts

 Karine Aigner is a freelance environmental photojournalist and photo editor with over nine years on staff at National Geographic.
 Karine’s photography focuses on the intersections of people and wildlife, and the conservation issues that surround them.
 Her work has been featured in Nature Conservancy Magazine, National Geographic, Audubon, World Wildlife Fund, National Wildlife Federation and various other publications.
 Her editing clients also include Apple, WWF, Nat Geo, Nature Conservancy and various individual photographers.
 Her work is represented by Nature Picture Library, Tandem Stills and Motion, and National Geographic Creative.

 Karine will review Advanced/Editorial, Advanced/Portfolio, Pro/Editorial, Pro/Portfolio, and Project levels.
-Schedule still to come.
+View availability and book a session with Karine.

 Kathy Adams Clark

 Kathy Adams Clark has been a professional nature photographer since 1995.
 She runs the stock agency KAC Productions that represents the work of 15 photographers.

 Kathy’s photos have been published in hundreds of places including Family Fun, Nature’s Best, New York Times, Birder’s World, and Ranger Rick.
 AAA Journey, Texas Parks & Wildlife and Texas Highways magazines have used Kathy’s photos on their cover.
 Her photos have also appeared in a numerous books and calendars including the Barnes & Noble Ireland Countryside Calendar, the cover of the Arbor Foundation Rainforest Calendar, and the Sierra Engagement Calendar.
 Kathy’s photos of Houston were compiled into a calendar offered in Costco in 2016.